Online On-Campus

 • The course learning outcomes and program learning outcomes are the same across both formats

-• The campus section only admits new students in the Fall, whereas the online section admits new students in Fall, Spring and Summer.
+• The campus section only admits new students in the fall, whereas the online section admits new students in the fall, spring, and summer.

 What courses will I take that are unique to the Health Care Informatics Specialization?

-What careers can I pursue with a Health Care Informatics Specialization?
+What careers can I pursue with the Health Care Informatics specialization?

 Typical job titles that graduates of this track pursue include: